Is Ketamine addictive?

 Do I need a referral from another physician?

 All patients are welcome to self-refer, but will have to undergo a medical consult where we will evaluate if Ketamine is an appropriate treatment for you.
-We strongly recommend that patients suffering from mental health disorders, such as depression, OCD, severe anxiety also be under the care of a mental health professional.
+We require that patients suffering from mental health disorders, such as depression, OCD, severe anxiety also be under the care of a mental health professional.
+If you do not have a mental health care provider, we have numerous mental health providers on our resources page.
 We will work closely with your practitioner to ensure the best outcomes for your well-being, whether for pain or mood disorders.

 How long before Ketamine works?
 What is a typical protocol?